bvalarezo/rootkit/README.md

     $ nano 3v!1helloworld.sh

+     or using the driver

+    $ nano 3v!1helloworld.sh
+    $ ./driver hide helloworld.sh

 Hiding a shell script called helloworld.sh from the process list:

     $ mv helloworld.sh 3v!1helloworld.sh

+    or using the driver

+    $ ./driver hide helloworld.sh

 Showing a shell script called helloworld.sh from the process list on next execution:

     $ mv 3v!1helloworld.sh helloworld.sh

+     or using the driver

+    $ ./driver show helloworld.sh

 NOTE: If the process spawns subprocesses, those subprocesses will NOT be hidden (e.g. if helloworld.sh uses sleep 30, sleep will show up in ps).
 You must use the driver to hide these subprocesses which is shown in the next examples.